roblabs/xcode-continuous-integration/README.md

 `xcodebuild -h`

 Here are some of those settings after running the online documentation for these settings.
+You can review Apple [Technical Note TN2339](https://developer.apple.com/library/archive/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-WHAT_KEYS_CAN_I_PASS_TO_THE_EXPORTOPTIONSPLIST_FLAG_) for more information.

 `destination` : String
 >	Determines whether the app is exported locally or uploaded to Apple.
 Options are `export` or `upload`.
 The available options vary based on the selected distribution method.
 Defaults to `export`.